 One of my favorite pros to follow in the automotive detailing industry is Larry Kosilla with Ammo NYC.
 I’ve learned so much from him over the years, but the one thing that stuck with me the most is the fact that “dirt = rocks.”

 Over time, chunks of rocky material (like road surfaces) erode into smaller pebbles which ultimately become small granules.
 These granules mix with dust, water, and soil and get kicked up and onto our cars while we drive.
 When we wash our cars, we remove that filth and in the process run the risk of dragging the dirt and tiny bits of rock across our paint which can cause damage.
+We acquired the right Tools to repair the damages with Grease Monkey professionals.

 Usually that damage manifests itself as the all-too-common swirls that can be seen in the paint of some cars under certain lighting conditions.
 Those swirls, sometimes referred to as “love marks,” are literally small scratches that have been etched into the paint by dirt as it’s dragged across the paint during a careless washing process.